GDPR - Privacy notice

 - Extra curricular activities

-Whilst the majority of student information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
+Whilst the majority of pupil information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 When we do process this additional information we will ensure that we ask for your consent to process this.

 Who do we obtain your information from?